tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Append-Block.md

  This operation supports the use of additional conditional headers to ensure that the API succeeds only if a specified condition is met.
 For more information, see [Specifying Conditional Headers for Blob Service Operations](http://msdn.microsoft.com/en-us/library/azure/dd179371.aspx).

-### Request Headers (Customer-Provided Encryption Keys)
+### Request Headers (Client-provided Encryption Keys)

- Beginning with version 2019-02-02, the following headers may be provided to encrypt the blob with a customer-provided key.
-Note that encryption using this method (and the corresponding set of headers) is optional.
+Beginning with version 2019-02-02, the following headers may be provided to read a blob encrypted with a client-provided key.
+Encryption with a client-provided key (and the corresponding set of headers) is optional.

 |Request header|Description|
 |--------------------|-----------------|